doctrine/DoctrineBundle/Resources/doc/middlewares.rst

         }
     }

-As you can see in the ``wrap`` method, middlewares principle is to decorate Doctrine objects with your own objects bearing the logic you need.
-Now, the connect method of the driver must be decorated in ``PreventRootConnectionDriver`` to prevent connection with the root user:
+As you can see in the ``wrap`` method, the principle of a middleware is to decorate Doctrine objects with your own objects bearing the logic you need.
+Now, the ``connect`` method of the driver must be decorated in ``PreventRootConnectionDriver`` to prevent connections with the root user:

 .. code-block:: php